Chocobozzz/PeerTube/README.md

 ### Backend

   * The backend is a REST API
-  * Servers communicate with each others through it
+  * Servers communicate with each others with [Activity Pub](https://www.w3.org/TR/activitypub/)
-    * A network is composed by servers that communicate between them
-    * Each server of a network has a list of all other servers of this network
-    * When a new installed server wants to join a network, it just has to get the servers list through a server that is already in the network and tell "Hi I'm new in the network, communicate with me and share me your servers list please".
-Then the server will "make friend" with each server of this list
   * Each server has its own users who query it (search videos, where the torrent URI of this specific video is...)
-    * If a user upload a video, the server seeds it and sends the video information (name, short description, torrent URI...) to each server of the network
+  * If a user upload a video, the server seeds it and sends the video information (name, short description, torrent URI...) its followers
-    * Each server has a RSA key to encrypt and sign communications with other servers
   * A server is a tracker responsible for all the videos uploaded in it
   * Even if nobody watches a video, it is seeded by the server (through [WebSeed protocol](http://www.bittorrent.org/beps/bep_0019.html)) where the video was uploaded
-  * A network can live and evolve by expelling bad pod (with too many downtime for example)

-See the ARCHITECTURE.md for more information.
-Do not hesitate to give your opinion :)

 Here are some simple schemes: